chef/chef-web-docs/chef_master/source/install_chef_automate.rst

 Chef Automate Server Installation and Configuration
 ========================================================

 Now that you have your Chef server set up, install and configure Chef Automate by doing the following:

+.. note:: If you plan to use a private Supermarket with your Chef Automate server, please make sure it is set up correctly by following the steps in :doc:`install_supermarket`.

 #.
 Download and install the latest stable Chef Automate package for your operating system from `<https://downloads.chef.io/automate/>`_ on the Chef Automate server machine.